VladZheleznyak/GPS-Collector/README.md

 documentation.
 You should use a Docker container for your Postgres/PostGIS db, to save yourself some time on setup.
 ​
-### Requirements
-​
-##### Endpoints
-​
-1) `POST` - Accepts GeoJSON point(s) to be inserted into a database table
-   params: Array of GeoJSON Point objects or Geometry collection ​
-2) `GET` - Responds w/GeoJSON point(s) within a radius around a point
-   params: GeoJSON Point and integer radius in feet/meters ​
-3) `GET` - Responds w/GeoJSON point(s) within a geographical polygon
-   params: GeoJSON Polygon with no holes
-​
 ##### Dependencies
 ​
 These are the bare minimum tools required to complete this project.
 You will